emberhunt/emberhunt/README.md

 ## Contributing

-Everyone is welcome to contribute and help develope this project.
+Everyone is welcome to contribute and help develop this project.
 We need programmers, artists, sound-engineers, testers, writers...
 If you want to help, just [join our discord](https://discord.gg/eEVGG7v), and we will discuss how you can help.

 ## Documentation